-On one of my Goodwill ventures about 20 years ago, I came across an equally gaudy gold plastic wall mounted shelf in my sister’s garage; I remember it hanging in her mother in law’s hallway topped with a piece of white marble.
-Suddenly the light bulb went on: if I paired it with the mirror and treated both pieces to the same faux finish, I’d have a great little vignette in the garden.
+Many years later, I came across an equally gaudy gold plastic wall mounted shelf in my sister’s garage (the identical one below was spotted at our favourite flea market).
+I remember it hanging in her mother-in-law’s hallway topped with a piece of white marble.
+Suddenly the light bulb went on: if I paired it with the mirror and treated both pieces to the same faux finish, I’d have a great little vignette in our garden.
 My sister was only too happy to part with the shelf.

 The ‘laciness’ of the mirror provides the perfect foundation for the clematis grow through.

 It’s fun to switch up what gets placed on the shelf year-to-year!
 Marble is impervious to the weather and can be accessorized with a plant…..